-Arthur got in touch with more stories from his days in Beckett with Les Tones….As we all know time passes so very quickly.
+I first interviewed former Beckett guitarists Les Tones and Arthur Ramm in April 2018.
+Recently, Arthur and Les got back in touch with more stories from their days in Beckett….As we all know time passes so very quickly.
 It’s been 50 years since the conception of Beckett and all the experiences of the Beckett years now tend to fade from memory.

 Where did you rehearse Les ?
 We used to practice in Porchester Street, South Shields in a prefabricated hut.
 We’d start about 11am and finish around 4pm.
 Sometimes I’d go to Arthur’s parent’s house in Fulwell Avenue, South Shields, and the two of us would rehearse.

 What can you remember about playing live Arthur ?
 We used to play regularly at nightclubs in the North East.
 The stage area was usually upstairs and extra help was appreciated.
 At one particular nightclub as the band were setting up the gear on stage, a friend of the band wandered into the restaurant kitchen and noticed some uncooked beef steaks on a plate.

 He realised there were no staff present in the kitchen and removed some from the plate and hid them inside his coat.
 In the dressing room he revealed the steaks to the band, and they told him to return them to the kitchen immediately.

 He decided otherwise, and wrapped the steaks up in paper towels.
 Well the band used to use Vox AC30 amplification, which were designed with an open compartment in the back of the cabinets.
 The culprit decided to hide the steaks in the backs of the amplifiers so that he could retrieve them after the gig.

 However, during the performance when the amplifiers started to get hot, the band members on the stage could smell the aroma of cooking meat.
 Thinking this was coming from the kitchen, they thought nothing of it.